 Submit an undergraduate transcript with either courses in Writing or courses that reflect English competence.

-UTS is authorized under Federal law to enroll non immigrant alien students.
-In addition to the general requirement for admission to UTS programs, international applicants must provide the English translation of all academic records.
+HJI is authorized under Federal law to enroll non immigrant alien students.
+In addition to the general requirement for admission to HJI programs, international applicants must provide the English translation of all academic records.

 Notification of Acceptance

-Applications to the Seminary are reviewed by the Admissions Committee.
+Applications to the Institutionare reviewed by the Admissions Committee.
 The Admissions Office notifies each applicant in writing regarding the decision made on his/her application.